CAFAudit/audit-service/docs/pages/en-us/Architecture.md

       }
     }

-The above JSON, returned from Elasticsearch, shows us the fixed and custom field type mappings for a tenant's index.
-An audit event's information is stored in fixed fields and the event's parameters are mapped to their appropriate types based on their field name suffixes added by the Audit library.
+The above JSON, returned from Elasticsearch, illustrates the field type mappings for a tenant's index.
+Audit event information is stored in fixed fields and the event parameters are mapped to appropriate types based on field name suffixes added by the Audit library.

-A tenant application's audit events sent from the client-side library are added that tenant's index.
+A tenant application's audit events are sent from the client-side library to Elasticsearch and added to the index created for the tenant.

     GET /audit_tenant_1/cafAuditEvent/_search
     {